isaacr04/words-port/README.md

 ## Current State of Development

+The word list has room for improvements.
+Help is welcome.

 Currently it's just the first released version and I'm also still learning.
 There fore a lot of things are missing (See issues).

 Help is always welcome!